The Directors have pleasure in presenting their 73rd Annual Report and AuditedFinancial Statements for the year ended 31st March 2018.

-PERFORMANCE EVALUATION OF THE BOARD ITS COMMITTEES AND DIRECTORS:
+PERFORMANCE EVALUATION OF THE BOARD ITS COMMITTEES DIRECTORS AND CHAIRMAN:

-The Nomination and Remuneration Committee and the Board have laid down the manner inwhich formal annual evaluation of the performance of the Board committees and individualdirectors has to be made.
+The Nomination & Remuneration Committee and the Board have laid down the manner inwhich formal annual evaluation of the performance of the Board committees and individualdirectors has to be made.
 All

 DISCLOSURE OF REMUNERATION:

-COMPLIANCE WITH SECRETARIAL STANDARDS ON BOARD AND ANNUAL GENERAL MEETINGS:
+COMPLIANCE WITH SECRETARIAL STANDARDS ON BOARD AND GENERAL MEETINGS: